 I haven’t faced the daunting task of trying to write a blurb about the series I’m working on now, which follows a group of survivors through the apocalypse and beyond.
-I’m calling it a supernatural horror with elements of science fiction and romance.
+I’m calling it a fantasy with elements of science fiction and romance.
 It has some typical apocalyptic juiciness you would expect from such a story.
 At its core, it’s really about an intense connection between a group of people who experience the unimaginable together.
 They slowly put together a shocking bigger picture that continues to grow from there.

 I talk a little bit more about it here.

 The Law of Attraction and Happiness with Writing

 I’m starting to accept that I’m a slow writer.
 I took seven years working on my first book.
 Did I end up with something I’m proud of?
 Yes.
 But at that rate, I’m only going to complete a few more books before death.
 I’m working on speeding up, but I also need to make this the priority in my life if I want to live the dream.

 Then again, I’m already living the dream in some way.
 I love my characters.
 I love the adventures they experience and how those experiences make them grow and change as people.
 I love watching them learn.
 I enjoy witnessing them go through joy, grief, falling in love, or sometimes, even dying.
 Not every writer is blessed enough to enjoy the experience at the level I do.
 So while I haven’t found the full dream in life yet, I still feel grateful.

 What the Future Holds

 I hope to get a solid draft of book one within a few months.
 I’m not quite ready to reveal the title yet, but I’m getting there.
 I’m going to be giving it my full effort.
 Then, maybe some beta readers.
 I’m glad to be getting involved with the writer community again.
 I’m navigating the jungles of change, and I’m becoming the person I was meant to be.